pingcap/docs/tidb-cloud/serverless-tier-limitations.md

 <!-- markdownlint-disable MD026 -->

+This document describes the limitations of Serverless Tier.

-Serverless Tier has some limitations below.
-We are also constantly filling in the feature gaps between Serverless Tier and Dedicated Tier.
-If you require these features or capabilities, please use [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) or [contact us](https://www.pingcap.com/contact-us/?from=en) for a feature request.
+We are constantly filling in the feature gaps between Serverless Tier and Dedicated Tier.
+If you require these features or capabilities in the gap, use [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) or [contact us](https://www.pingcap.com/contact-us/?from=en) for a feature request.

-## General Limitations
+## General limitations

-- For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster to use during the beta phase.
-You need to delete the existing Serverless Tier cluster then create a new one.
+- For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster during the beta phase.
+To create a new Serverless Tier cluster, you need to delete the existing one first.
 - Each Serverless Tier cluster has the following limitations:
     - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB (logical size) of OLAP storage.
     - The compute resource is limited to 1 vCPU and 1 GiB RAM.